NouraAlgohary/Gravity-Books-ETL-and-Data-Warehouse/README.md

 # Gravity Books ETL and Data Warehouse Documentation

 ## Project Overview:
-- **Introduction:**
-  - Brief description of the Gravity Books ETL and Data Warehouse project.
-  - Purpose and objectives of the project.
-  - Key stakeholders and users.
+Welcome to the Gravity Books Sales ETL and Data Warehouse Project documentation.
+This initiative aims to transform the existing Gravity Books Sales database into a robust data warehouse, enabling advanced analytics and reporting capabilities.
+The project involves the use of Extract, Transform, Load (ETL) processes to migrate and transform data, and the implementation of SQL Server Analysis Services (SSAS) to create a cube for in-depth data analysis.

 ## Data Warehouse Architecture:
 - **Components:**